 Striving to meet the challenges of both the traditional orchestral repertoire and contemporary works, musicians in the Dickinson Orchestra cultivate the discipline and craft of music-ensemble performance.
 The culminating performances for peers, faculty and community members reward the musicians’ effort and dedication with reaffirmed and strengthened self-assurance and with the joy and satisfaction of artistic accomplishment and excellence.

 The ensemble gives two concerts each year.
 At least one concert features the winner(s) of the Annual Student Concerto Competition, and concerts also often feature faculty and guest soloists.
-In collaboration with the College Choir and/or the Collegium, the Dickinson Orchestra has performed Mozart’s Requiem, C-minor Mass, and Coronation Mass; Bach’s Magnificat; Faure's Requiem; and selections of operatic choruses.
+In collaboration with the Collegium, the Dickinson Orchestra has performed Mozart’s Requiem, C-minor Mass, and Coronation Mass; Bach’s Magnificat; Faure's Requiem; and selections of operatic choruses.

 The Dickinson Orchestra rehearses on Wednesdays from 7:00 - 9:15 PM in Rubendall Recital Hall.
 All members of the Orchestra follow a strict attendance policy.